Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-What will the committee do?
+What the committee did

 - partial upgrading - a process to reduce the thickness of oil sands bitumen so it can flow through pipelines efficiently, without having to be blended with diluent (a light oil).